A Weyl's law for black holes: Spectrum asymptotics, degrees of freedom counting and geometry

 \section{Spectrum asymptotics, degrees of freedom counting and geometry}

-The goal of the present note is to present the basic elements of a Weyl's law proposed for black hole (BH) quasi-normal modes (QNMs).
-Such a law provides an estimate of the number of QNMs, inside a circle of a given radius in the frequency-complex plane, in terms of the asymptotics of high-frequency QNM overtones and a particular scale defined by the geometry of the black hole spacetime.
-It directly extends to the BH QNM setting the standard Weyl's law for the eigenvalues of the Laplacian of a compact Riemannian manifold.
+Our goal is to motivate and propose a Weyl's law for black hole (BH) quasi-normal modes (QNMs).
+Such Weyl's law provides an estimate of the number of QNM frequencies, contained inside a circle of a given radius in the frequency-complex plane, in terms of the asymptotics of BH QNM overtones and a particular (volume) scale defined by the geometry of the BH spacetime.
+It directly extends to the BH QNM setting the standard Weyl's law for the counting of eigenvalues of the Laplacian defined on a compact Riemannian manifold.